mpg-age-bioinformatics/htseq-tools/README.md

 #### CCG

-this script takes a wget command from CCG donwload instructions, <br />
- downloads the respective files to a destination <br />
- of choice checking file integrity afterwards.<br />
+this script takes a wget command from CCG donwload instructions, downloads the respective files to a destination of choice checking file integrity afterwards.

 usage:
 ```